Go To Market is a daunting enough task when you’re trying to launch a new CRM or to-do list, more so when it’s for something as complex as Web3.

 Not all platforms are created equal when it comes to advertising crypto projects.
 Some platforms outright forbid crypto exchanges and crypto sales in any advertising.

-But most Web3 projects deliver a lot of value that is completely outside of being part of an immutable public ledger.
-You can advertise these projects on any major ad platform if you speak to that value instead of using crypto buzzwords.
+Most Web3 projects deliver a lot of value that is completely outside of being part of an immutable public ledger.
+Advertise these projects on any major ad platform if you speak to that value instead of using crypto buzzwords.

 Indeed, you should probably avoid those crypto buzzwords in any case. 🙂

 Facebook, for example, blanket allows ads for both NFTs and limited ETFs (exchange-traded funds).
-Google, Twitter, LinkedIn, and TikTok allow advertising of Web3 solutions but not any projects that relate to the buying and selling of crypto.
+Google, Twitter, LinkedIn, and TikTok allow advertising of Web3 solutions.
+This isn’t the case for any projects that relate to the buying and selling of crypto.

 All ad platforms allow other, more restricted uses if you apply and get approved for more closely-scrutinized advertising.